gsinghx/AlgoMap/content/blog/bst.md

 status: done
 ---

-Properties of BST:
+## Properties of BST:

 - Binary tree
-- Value of root node greater than its left child and less than right child
+- Value of root node is greater than its left child and less than its right child

-### A tree Node:
+## A tree Node:

 ```javascript
 var TreeNode = function (val) {